 Nearing the South Shetland Islands and the tip of the Antarctic Peninsula on day four, the excitement is palpable with everyone converging on one of the observation decks, watching for the first iceberg.
 The ocean takes on a whole new perspective once the ship is below the Antarctic Convergence and surrounded by the surreal presence of floating ice sculptures.
 The memory of your first big iceberg sighting is likely to remain with you for a long time.
 Weather permitting, your first landing in Antarctica could be in the late afternoon.

-During the early morning, sail along the Beagle Channel, before quietly slipping into dock in Ushuaia to disembark around 8.00 am.
-Say farewell to your expedition team and fellow travelers and continue your onward journey, hopefully with a newfound sense of the immense power of nature.
+Disembark after breakfast, and say farewell to your expedition team and fellow travelers and continue your onward journey with a newfound sense of the immense power of nature.
 A transfer to either downtown Ushuaia or to

 the airport is included in the cost of the voyage.